DevarshiBohra/CLICKY-Matchbox-Camera/README.md

 **2) Camera FAILED!" on screen at boot**

 The camera failed to initialise.
 This can happen if the board loses power during a previous frame capture.
-Press the RST button to restart.
+Restart the camera.
 If it persists, check that the camera ribbon cable on the AI Thinker module is fully seated.

 **3) SD card not detected during capture**

 Make sure the SD card is FAT32 formatted and is 4 GB or smaller.
 ExFAT and NTFS are not supported.
-Try reformatting the card using the official SD Card Formatter tool from sdcard.org.
+Try reformatting the SD card.

 **4) WiFi network "CLICKY" does not appear**